robivictor/seamd/README.md

 seamd
 =====

-An android app for helping the ministry need of GMO primarily built withib six hours at the Indigitous Addis Event.
+An android app for helping the ministry need of GMO primarily built within six hours at the Indigitous Addis Event.

+The details of the requirement will soon be put here.